cloudflare/cloudflare-docs/content/dns/zone-setups/subdomain-setup/setup.md

     <br/>

 3. In the parent domain, make sure that you migrate over any settings ([Firwall rules](/firewall/), [Rules](/rules/), [Workers](/workers/), and more) that might be needed for the child domain.
-4. In the child domain, [order an advanced SSL certificate](/ssl/edge-certificates/advanced-certificate-manager/) that covers the child subdomain and any deeper subdomains.
+4. In the child domain, [order an advanced SSL certificate](/ssl/edge-certificates/advanced-certificate-manager/) that covers the child subdomain and any deeper subdomains (if present).
 5. [Get the nameserver names](/dns/zone-setups/full-setup/setup/#get-nameserver-names) for the child domain.
 These will not be the same nameservers as the parent domain.
 6. Within the **DNS** settings of the parent zone, [delete](/dns/manage-dns-records/how-to/create-dns-records/#delete-dns-records) all non-address records (meaning everything except for `A`, `AAAA`, and `CNAME` records).
 7. Within the **DNS** settings of the parent zone, leave one address record and [delete](/dns/manage-dns-records/how-to/create-dns-records/#delete-dns-records) the rest.